How to run 100 meters ?: Introduction

 The second equation is an equation governing the energy.
 In fact, human energy can be split into aerobic energy called $e_{ae}(t)$, which is the energy provided by oxygen consumption, and anaerobic energy $e (t)$, which is provided by glycogen and lactate.
 A very good review on different types of modeling can be found in \cite{Mcritical}.
-In \cite{AB}, it is assumed that the anaerobic energy has finite capacity and is modeled by a container of finite height and section.
+In \cite{AB}, it is assumed that the anaerobic energy has finite capacity and is modeled by a container of finite height (set to 1) and section as illustrated in Figure \ref{figslowingh}.
 When it starts depleting by a height $h$, then what is called in physiology the accumulated oxygen deficit which is proportional to the height, is reduced to $e^0-e$, where $e^0$ is the initial energy.
-It is assumed that the aerobic energy is of infinite capacity and flows at a rate of $ \sigma$ through a connecting tube into the anaerobic container.
-Note that $\sigma$ is the energetic equivalent per unit time of $\dot{V}O2$, the volume of oxygen used by unit of time.
+It is assumed that the aerobic energy is of infinite capacity and flows at a rate of $ \sigma$ through a connecting tube $R_1$ into the anaerobic container.
+Note that $\sigma$ is the energetic equivalent per unit time of $\dot{VO2}$, the volume of oxygen used by unit of time.
 This equivalent can be determined thanks to the Respiratory Exchange Ratio and depends on the intensity of effort.
-Nevertheless, a reasonable average value is that $1l$ of oxygen produces $20kJ$ \cite{Per}.
-The flow of the aerobic container into the anaerobic one depends on the anaerobic energy level.
-It is well known that $\sigma$ depends on time \cite{hanoneffects}, but in \cite{AB}, an energy dependence (rather than time dependence) is introduced, which seems to fit better into the model.
-This leads to a function $\sigma$ \be \sigma (e)=\left\{ \right. \ee where $\bar \sigma$ is the maximal value of $\sigma$, which is reached only in sufficiently long races, $\sigma_f$ is the final value at the end of the race, $e^0$ is the initial value of energy, $e_{crit}$ the critical energy at which the flow of aerobic energy into the anaerobic container starts to depend on the residual anaerobic energy.
-The parameters $\lambda$, $e^0$, $e_{crit}$, $\bar \sigma$, $\sigma_f$ depend on the runner and on the race.
-For instance, on a 100m, $\lambda e^0<1$, so that the function $\sigma$ is a linear decreasing function of energy (and the maximal value $\bar\sigma$ is not achieved), or equivalently a linear increasing function with time, since the energy is a decreasing function of time.
-On a longer race, $\sigma$ is linear increasing, then reaches the maximal value $\bar\sigma$ and then is decreasing for values of $e$ close to $e_0$.
+Nevertheless, a reasonable average value is that 1l of oxygen produces 20kJ \cite{Per}.
+The flow of the aerobic container into the anaerobic one depends on the anaerobic energy level, which is why we model $\sigma$ as a function of $e$: if the level of the anaerobic container is above the connecting tube $R_1$, as on the figure, then $\sigma$ is proportional to $h$, the difference of fluid heights in the containers, that is $e^0-e$, while if it is below, then $\sigma$ is constant.